Make Digital Sound Sublime!

 Metrum Acoustics is a leading manufacturer of a well-formed range of Digital to Analogue converters, Digital Pre-Amplifiers and Power Amplifiers.

-A brand of ALL-Engineering BV, Metrum Acoustics has continuously made waves in the national and international press with the unique sound of its Digital to Analog Converters, in short DAC’s.
+A brand of ALL-Engineering B.V., Metrum Acoustics has continuously made waves in the national and international press with the unique non-oversampling sound of its Digital to Analog Converters, in short DAC’s.